mustaphaezzali/Architeo-chatbot-api/README.md

-# Architeo-chatbot-api
+# Architeo-chatbot
-this a rest api for a hiring chatbot
+this repo is about a chatbot we created for a hiring and training company in Morocco